kellyj9/activities-for-wellness/README.md

   - Provides a brief desciption of the purpose of the application, a definition of "Wellness", and a listing of eight dimensions of wellness.

 - User Registration
-  - Users can register for the account by creating a username and password.
+  - Users can register for an account by creating a username and password.

-- User Log in / Log out
+- User Log In / Log Out
   - Users are able to log in to access their activities lists.

-- View dimensions
+- View Dimensions
   - Upon logging in, a list of eight dimensions of wellness is displayed with a description of each dimension.

 - List of Activities